Hotel Alfonso XIII

 The rooms at Alfonso XIII are decorated in different styles, paying homage to different eras of Seville: Andalusian, Castilian, and Moorish styles.
 All the rooms are very spacious and well equipped.
 Junior Suites at this hotel mostly consist of two entirely separate rooms, and suites are very large and extravagantly appointed.

 The hotel boasts several options for dining and snacking.
 Ena combines Catalonian and Andalusian cooking styles, and serves aperitifs, shared plates, tapas, cocktails, and wines.
 The San Fernando restaurant offers impeccably prepared regional and international dishes, and is one of the best known restaurants in Seville.
 Situated in the hotel’s lush gardens, Taifas boasts a magnificent Lebanese menu.
-Finally the hotel's American bar opened recently and offers cocktails and live music on the weekends.
+Finally the hotel's American bar offers cocktails and live music on the weekends.

 The swimming pool is behind the hotel, set in lush gardens and surrounded by palm trees.
 Complimentary towels and sun beds are provided.
 The swimming pool is open seasonally from April to September.